Overview

 The plan folders follow an alphanumeric sequence on the Plans tab.
 We therefore recommend that you number the plan folders in the order of the most frequently used topics.

-If you need more folders in your Project, Project Administrators can create them by clicking on “+New folder”.
+If you need more folders to store your plans, Project Administrators can create them by clicking on “+New folder”.

 Note: If you realize that you need additional or different folders, you can update your Project Template at any time to include the changed folder structure in new Projects.